tristandunn/tristandunn/_posts/2014-12-15-deploying-jekyll-to-vps-part-1.md

 {: caption="Creating `nodes/vagrant.json` with attributes for compiling nginx
 from the source."}

-Note that I manually determined the <code>checksum</code> value by downloading the compressed file from the official website and using <code>shasum -a 256 [file]</code> locally on OS X.
+Note that I manually determined the `checksum` value by downloading the compressed file from the official website and using `shasum -a 256 [file]` locally on OS X.

 And we'll add an SSH host for the Vagrant configuration.
 Vagrant provides the necessary configuration output by running `vagrant ssh-config --host vagrant`.